France is the No. 1 consumer and exporter of oysters in Europe producing 150,000 tonnes every year.

 Known for its highly iodised and fleshy oysters.
 Fans may have their favourites such as the special oysters of Isigny, tasty and pulpy, and those of Saint-Vaast, which are known for their nutty flavour.
 Utah Beach is said to produce sweet oysters.

-Cancale, Saint-Brieuc, Morlaix and the Bay of Brest are all well-known for cupped and flat oysters; the majority of the small amount farmed are from Brittany.
+Cancale, Saint-Brieuc, Morlaix and the Bay of Brest are all well-known for cupped and flat oyster.
+The majority of the small amount farmed are from Brittany.

 The Cancale oyster is farmed in the shadow of the Mont Saint-Michel and has a firm and salty flesh.